 The Many Ways That Living Fermented Foods Improve Our Health

-Before our ancestors had refrigerators, fermenting was their primary means of preserving milk, cream, vegetables, fish, and meat.
-Fermentation worked as a natural preservative by using microorganisms to break down foods, a process that happens to be toxic to food-spoiling microbes.
-Now that we have refrigeration, there are other reasons to treasure living fermented foods; the overarching one is that fermentation is a living process capable of changing, in important ways, the character of our gut and the foods we eat.
+Before our ancestors had refrigerators, fermentation was their primary means of preserving milk, cream, vegetables, fish, and meat.
+It worked as a natural preservative by using microorganisms to break down foods, a process that happens to be toxic to food-spoiling microbes.
+Now that we have refrigeration, there are other reasons to treasure these foods; the overarching one is that fermentation is a living process capable of changing, in important ways, the character of our gut and what we eat.
 More specifically, fermentation:

 Living fermented foods are ideally taken as condiments, and a small portion a day seems to be enough to reap their many benefits.